-The Commission will ordinarily not accept a complaint unless it is in writing.
+Legal Aid ACT will ordinarily not accept a complaint unless it is in writing.

-Complainants contacting the Commission in person or by telephone should be asked to put their complaint in writing addressed to the CEO at the Commission's postal address or emailed to legalaidact@legalaidact.org.au.
+Complainants contacting Legal Aid ACT in person or by telephone should be asked to put their complaint in writing addressed to the CEO at Legal Aid ACT's postal address or emailed to legalaidact@legalaidact.org.au.
+This inbox and the tracking of complaints are managed by the Client Services Unit.